astronomer/astro-provider-anyscale/README.md

 - **AnyscaleJobTrigger**: Monitors the status of asynchronous jobs submitted via the `SubmitAnyscaleJob` operator.
 It ensures that the Airflow task waits until the job is completed before moving forward in the DAG.
 - **AnyscaleServiceTrigger**: Works in a similar fashion to the `AnyscaleJobTrigger` but is focused on service rollout processes.
 It checks the status of the service being deployed or updated and returns control to Airflow upon completion.

+### Configuration Details for Anyscale Integration

+To integrate Airflow with Anyscale, you will need to provide several configuration details:

+- **Anyscale API Token**: Obtain your API token by logging in to the [Anyscale website](https://anyscale.com/).

+- **Compute Config ID**: This ID specifies the machines that will execute your Ray script.
+You can either:
+  - Dynamically provide this via the `compute_config` input parameter, or
+  - Create a compute configuration in Anyscale and use the resulting ID in the `compute_config_id` parameter.

+- **Build ID**: Retrieve the Build ID by logging into the [Anyscale platform](https://anyscale.com/).

 ### Example Usage

 The provided `submit_anyscale_job.py` script is an example of how to configure and use the `SubmitAnyscaleJob` operator within an Airflow DAG: